sindresorhus/electron-dl/readme.md

 Type: `boolean`\
 Default: `false`

-Allows downloaded files to overwrite files with the same name in the directory they are saved to.
+Allow downloaded files to overwrite files with the same name in the directory they are saved to.

-Otherwise, default behavior is to append a number to the file name.
+The default behavior is to append a number to the filename.

 ## Development